Representations of the D=2 Euclidean and Poincar\'e groups: Clifford algebras and Spin groups

 Associated to such $\varphi$, a Clifford algebra, $\cCl(V)$, can be defined as the quotient of the tensor algebra of $V$, $T(V)$, by the ideal One can always find an orthonormal basis $\{e_\mu\}_{\mu=1}^D$ of $V$ where $\varphi(e_\mu,e_\nu)=\delta_{\mu\nu}$, so the Clifford algebras for different $V$'s, with the same dimension, are all isomorphic.
 We will denote them often by $\cCl(D)$.
 The dimension of the Clifford algebra is $2^D$.

-While the tensor algebra is $\Z$-graded, the Clifford algebra conserves only a $\Z_2$-grading, where the even part, $\cCl(V)^+$, is spanned by tensors of even rank and the odd part, $\cCl(V)^-$, is spanned by tensors of odd rank.
-It is, in fact, a superalgebra. $V$ sits inside the Clifford algebra.
+While the tensor algebra is $\Z$-graded, the Clifford algebra conserves only a $\Z_2$-grading, i.e., $\cCl(V)=\cCl(V)^+ \oplus \cCl(V)^-$, where the even part, $\cCl(V)^+$, is spanned by tensors of even rank and the odd part, $\cCl(V)^-$, is spanned by tensors of odd rank.
+It is, in fact, a superalgebra.
+The vector space $V$ sits inside the Clifford algebra.

 In even dimension, $D=2m$, $\cCl(D)\cong\rEnd(S)$, where $S$ is a vector space of dimension $2^{m}$ (as a superalgebra, the dimension is $2^{m-1|m-1}$).